 Have you ever wondered who’s responsible for the targeted social media ads you see as you scroll through your feeds or the emails that let you know about events and promotions you’re actually interested in?

 The professionals behind these marketing tactics work in digital communications—a field that is indispensable to most organizations today.

 If you’re interested in breaking into the digital communications industry, now is a great time to explore the field; there’s a rapidly increasing demand in the job market for people with digital media skills.
-In fact, according to McKinley Marketing Partners, digital marketing professionals were the most hired roles among all marketing professionals in 2018, and 59 percent of marketing leaders plan to hire for these roles in 2019.
+In fact, according to the U.S. Bureau of Labor Statistics, digital marketing demand is expected to grow by 10 percent from 2020 to 2030.

-Dr. Powers shares a salient example.
-The Danish branch of the World Wildlife Federation (WWF) developed a campaign leveraging the short-lived nature of Snapchat posts to help protect endangered species.
+One example, Powers notes is the Danish branch of the World Wildlife Federation (WWF) developed a campaign leveraging the short-lived nature of Snapchat posts to help protect endangered species.
 Snapchat users were accustomed to their selfies disappearing within seconds of posting.
 To convey their message, the organization alerted Snapchat users to how quickly endangered species could also disappear.
 They shared dramatic, close-up photos of animals on the verge of extinction with the message: “Don’t let this be my last selfie.”

 The WWF asked users to take two simple actions: Make a donation and share the post.
 The campaign was so simple, but it was a tremendous success.
 Within hours of the Snapchat posts, 5,000 people had shared the posts on Twitter.
 By the end of the week, more than 120 million Twitter users had seen WWF’s message.
 In just three days, the charity reached its fundraising goal for the entire month.